ArihantGarg/chess_game/README.md

 3)After checkmating,you need to capture the opponents king in order to win the game.

 4)The program does not indicate checks

-5)In some cases of stalemate,program currently doesn't indicate stalemate